salesforcecli/plugin-deploy-retrieve/messages/retrieve.start.md

 # flags.package-name.summary

 Package names to retrieve.
-Note that this is for reference only and not meant to retrieve packaged metadata for development.
+Use of this flag is for reference only; don't use it to retrieve packaged metadata for development.

 # flags.package-name.description